The main purpose of our regional advisory board is to connect people and communities with the local canals and rivers here in the South West region.

 Former MEP and Gloucester City Councillor, member of Cotswold Canals Trust, Herefordshire & Gloucestershire Canal Trust and Friends of Gloucester Waterways Museum.

-Ken currently works as countryside officer at Wiltshire Council where canals are his responsibility, mainly enabling work on the restoration of the Wilts & Berks.
-He is a keen narrowboater and he and his intend taking some time soon to re-explore his former home waterway, the Lee & Stort, where they will revive some 2012 memories in the Queen Elizabeth Park.
+Ken currently works as Countryside Access Team Leader at Wiltshire Council where canals are his responsibility including enabling work on the restoration of the Wilts & Berks.
+He is a keen narrowboater and has boated extensively around the canal network.

 Tamsin has worked in a variety of industries from public to private sector including HM Forces as an army officer.
 Her career started in education and moved into learning and development then into consultancy and latterly government and public affairs.
 She is skilled at working across all levels of society, local, national, Parliamentary and international with a wide variety of communities including volunteers.
 Through paid or voluntary work, Tamsin has helped provide people with a wide variety of opportunities and experiences to reach their potential.
 With a background in education and development as well as her extensive voluntary work, she has been able to engage with a huge variety of people from all parts of society.
 She is a project planner, finishing to specification on time and in budget.
 Tamsin currently works for the Church of England at Reading Minster where her role includes working with people on the margins of society, homeless, LGBT community and those who have had mental health issues.
 Making a difference to society and the community has always been a key part of her ethos.
 Tamsin was formerly the Chair of the Trust’s Kennet & Avon Waterways Partnership where she helped raise the profile of the new Trust, their work, facilities and the benefits they bring to the whole population.
 As Chair of the K&A, Tamsin was an ex officio Council member.